zerotrickpony/helloelectron/README.md

   (main, web, test, etc).
 If not, then you get red squiggles and the interactive type checking ("intellisense" ugh) doesn't work.
 VSCode doesn't support multiple tsconfigs, doesn't understand the idea of separated main and render processes, and doesn't understand non-standard build steps like template generated code.
+I could have solved this with a custom VSCode plugin, but I preferred an approach that didn't require customizing VSCode.

 - For the actual build, Electron's main process should not attempt to compile or typecheck code intended for the Chromium renderer.
 Fortunately, Electron doesn't care about the